dafer45/TBTK/doc/Manual.md

 	}
 };
 ```
-The experienced c++ programmer recognizes this as an implementation of an abstract base class and is encouraged to write more complicated filters.
+The experienced C++ programmer recognizes this as an implementation of an abstract base class and is encouraged to write more complicated filters.
 In this case we note that it is important that the function *clone()* returns a proper copy of the Filter, which in this case is trivial since there are no member variables.
 However, for the developer not familiar with such concepts, it is enough to view this as a template where the main action takes place in the function *isIncluded()*.
 This function is responsible for returning whether a given input index is included in the Model or not.